kachan1208/hello-world/README.md

 ## Using Example

-Virgil Security makes it very easy to sign anything in a minutes.
+Virgil Security makes it very easy to sign anything in minutes.
 With our CLI you need only a few lines of the code and you will get a signed data for every one of your users and devices.

 Example: Alice signs some plain.txt: